Get a head start researching your business space with these important elements

 An envelope is building speak for whatever separates the outside from the inside—windows, doors, roof, etc. It’s another area worth looking into before starting your project.

-Accessibility for the disabled is often overlooked, according to Slavica, a Sweeten contractor.
+Accessibility for the disabled is often overlooked.
 Since the Americans with Disability Act passed in 1990, businesses and employers are required to make reasonable accommodations for people with disabilities.
 This could mean a ramp instead of steps, and bathrooms and doorways wide enough to fit a wheelchair.
 While many older buildings may have had their compliance grandfathered in, major commercial renovations could trigger the need for properties to line up with the ADA.

 Other areas that could change the scope of your project include asbestos in window glazing, which would need to be replaced.
 A property that is a landmark or in a historic district could also impact if and how you can alter your building’s facade, including doors and windows.